VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmcluster-multiple-retention-setup.md

 **Solution**

-A multi-retention setup can be implemented by dividing a [victoriametrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) for logical groups.
+A multi-retention setup can be implemented by dividing a [victoriametrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) into logical groups with different retentions.

 Example:
 Setup should handle 3 different retention groups 3months, 1year and 3 years.